cypress-io/cypress/docs/source/guides/guides/continuous-integration.md

 That's it!
 This will go out and {% url 'install Cypress' installing-cypress %}, and then run all your tests.

-For a comprehensive list of all the options you can pass to {% url '`cypress run`' cli-tool#cypress-run %}, {% url 'refer to the CLI documentation' cli-tool %}.
+For a comprehensive list of all the options you can pass to {% url '`cypress run`' command-line#cypress-run %}, {% url 'refer to the CLI documentation' command-line %}.

 ![travis-logs](https://cloud.githubusercontent.com/assets/1268976/9291527/8ea21024-4393-11e5-86b7-80e3b5d1047e.gif)